CouncilDataProject/speakerbox/README.md

 -   During this process audio will be duplicated in the form of smaller audio clips -- ensure you have enough space on your machine to complete this process before you begin.
+-   Clustering accuracy depends on how many speakers there are, how distinct their voices are, and how much speech is talking over one-another.
+-   If possible, try to find meetings where speakers have a roughly uniform distribution of speaking durations.

 ```python
 from speakerbox import preprocess